Stephen Stills: Buffalo Springfield and Super Session (1966–1968)

 Stills, Furay, and Young reunited in Los Angeles and formed the core of Buffalo Springfield.
 Legend has it that Stills and Furay recognized Young's converted hearse and flagged him down, a meeting described in a recent solo track "Round the Bend".
 Buffalo Springfield performed a mixture of folk, country, psychedelia, and rock.
 Its sound was lent a hard edge by the twin lead guitars of Stills and Young, and that combination helped make Buffalo Springfield a critical success.
 The band's first record Buffalo Springfield (1966) sold well after Stills's topical song "For What It's Worth" became a top ten hit, reaching No. 7 on the US charts.
-According to Rolling Stone, the Rock and Roll Hall of Fame and other sources, Buffalo Springfield helped create the genres of folk rock and country rock.

 Distrust of their management along with the arrest and deportation of bassist Bruce Palmer worsened the already strained relations among the group members and led to Buffalo Springfield's demise.
 A second album, Buffalo Springfield Again, was released in late 1967 and featured Stills songs "Bluebird" and "Rock And Roll Woman".
 In May 1968, the band split up for good, but contractual obligations required the recording and release of a final studio album, Last Time Around.
 The album was primarily composed of tracks recorded earlier that year.
-A Stills song from their debut album, "Sit Down, I Think I Love You," was a minor hit for The Mojo Men in 1967.
+A Stills song from their debut album, "Sit Down, I Think I Love You", was a minor hit for The Mojo Men in 1967.

 After the disintegration of Buffalo Springfield, Stills played on half of the Super Session album with Al Kooper in 1968, including a cover of Donovan's "Season of the Witch" that received heavy radio play on progressive FM radio formats.
-Mike Bloomfield was slated to play on the album but failed to turn up for the second day of recording.
+Mike Bloomfield was slated to play on the other half of the album but failed to turn up for the second day of recording.
 The album sold well and charted at No. 12 on the US charts while being certified Gold in December 1970.